FAQ

 Can I mix Claude and Codex in the same rig?

-Yes — this is one of the most powerful patterns.
+Yes, and it is one of the most powerful patterns.
 Different models catch different mistakes.
 A common setup is Claude for implementation and Codex for review, or running them as an adversarial pair where both review the same PR.
 See the Claude vs Codex and Model Diversity guides for patterns.

 Is this free?